marteinn/wagtail-alt-generator/README.md

 ## Quick Setup

-1. Register an account on [Microsoft Cognitive Service](https://www.microsoft.com/cognitive-services/) and retrive api key for the product `Computer Vision - Preview`
+1. Register an account on [Microsoft Cognitive Service](https://www.microsoft.com/cognitive-services/)
+2. Retrive api key for the product `Computer Vision - Preview`
-2. Add the key in your django settings:
+3. Add the key in your django settings:
     ```
     COMPUTER_VISION_API_KEY = 'yourkey'
     ```
-3. Make sure `wagtailaltgenerator` is added to your `INSTALLED_APPS`.
+4. Make sure `wagtailaltgenerator` is added to your `INSTALLED_APPS`.
     ```python
     INSTALLED_APPS = (
         # ...